ayushrai-hub/ayush-work/MarkdownDocs/prd.md

 ## 5. Development & Deployment

-- **Front-end Technology:** React or Next.js for a performant SPA.
+- **Front-end Technology:** React with Vite for a performant SPA.
 TypeScript for type safety.
 - **Styling:** Tailwind CSS or styled-components for consistent and scalable styling.
 - **Version Control:** Git with GitHub for collaborative development.
 - **Deployment:** Vercel or Netlify for continuous integration and fast hosting.